larrybotha/the-last-algorithms-course-youll-need/01-02-arrays-data-structures/README.md

       actually a replacement; there is no change to the size of an array, only the values of the data stored at a specific location in memory
   * accessing - accessing is also O(1)
+- in Rust and Go you have the capacity of an array - in Javascript, the `byteLength` property is somewhat analogous